Locally Prominent Semantic Features

 The method can include determining clusters of the features that satisfy the entropic criteria.
 Further, each of the clusters can include features that have a common semantic type.
 For example, the computer can determine clusters of buildings that can satisfy entropic criteria associated with a building density for the cluster of buildings (e.g., the number of buildings within a predetermined area, a predetermined radius from the vantage point, or within a predetermined number of blocks).

-Determining clusters of the features that satisfy the entropic criteria can get used in identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.
+Determining clusters of the features that satisfy the entropic criteria can get used in identifying, based at least in part on the plurality of semantic tags, Locally prominent landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.

 Determining Each of The Landmarks from the Vantage Point Associated With the Location

 Parts of the method can get executed or implemented on computers or computers, including, for example, the computer, the server computer, and the training computer.
 Further, parts of the method can become executed or implemented as an algorithm on the hardware devices or systems disclosed herein.
 Parts of the method can get performed.

-Depicts steps performed in a particular order for purposes of illustration and discussion.
+This depicts steps performed in a particular order for purposes of illustration and discussion.
 Using the disclosures provided herein, those of ordinary skill in the art will understand that various steps of any of the methods disclosed herein can get adapted, modified, rearranged, omitted, and expanded without deviating from the scope of the patent.

 The method can include determining each of the landmarks from the vantage point associated with the location.
 Further, the context data can include a vantage point (e.g., a point within the location where parts of the surrounding environment can be viewed).
 For example, the computer can determine the landmarks that are visible from the vantage point based in part on a distance to each of the landmarks (e.g., visibility can decrease with greater distance to a landmark), whether each of the landmarks gets obstructed by other objects (e.g., trees obstructing a landmark), a height of each of the landmarks (e.g., a very tall building that is four hundred meters tall can be more visible than a low-rise building that is twenty meters tall).